Timothy LeDuc: Early partnerships

 Competing in novice pairs, LeDuc placed tenth with Lauren Gifford at the 2010 U.S. Championships.

 With Cassie Andrews, they won the junior bronze medal at the 2011 U.S. Championships and finished ninth at the 2011 World Junior Championships in Gangneung, South Korea.
 Moving up to the senior level the following season, they placed eleventh at the 2012 U.S. Championships.

 LeDuc teamed up with DeeDee Leng in June 2012.
 After placing ninth at the 2013 U.S. Championships, they were assigned to the International Challenge Cup, where they finished fifth.
 The following season, the pair placed sixth at the 2013 International Cup of Nice and seventh at the 2014 U.S. Championships.
 After their partnership ended in 2014, LeDuc skated with their sister for two years in Willy Bietak ice shows on Royal Caribbean cruise ships.
 After completing their contract in March 2016, they decided to return to competition.

 Partnership with Cain

 Following a suggestion from U.S. Figure Skating's Mitch Moyer, LeDuc tried out with Ashley Cain in May 2016.
 On May 23, 2016, they confirmed their intention to compete together.
-The pair is coached by her father, Peter Cain, in Euless, Texas.
+The pair was coached by her father, Peter Cain, in Euless, Texas.